-Dear landowner,
+Dear Member,

-As your representatives on the SCFB board, we feel it is our duty to look out for the best interest of our members and keep you informed.
+As your representatives on the Christian County Farm Bureau board, we feel it is our duty to look out for the best interest of our members and keep you informed.
 We have closely watched and participated in the topic of the carbon pipeline and had discussions internally and externally to conclude that we are in opposition to the Navigator CO2 "Heartland Greenway" project.

-The SCFB board is concerned about:
+The CCFB board is concerned about:

-- The long-term impact to the environment & economic value of property while liquifying, transporting, and storing CO2 under Illinois' fertile soils. - The numerous concerns about the safety of this pipeline and storage project, including: - The high operating pressure within the pipeline itself - The fact that CO2 is a hazardous material that can cause asphyxiation to humans, animals, and livestock in the event of a pipeline leak or rupture.
+- The long-term impact to the environment & economic value of property while liquifying, transporting, and storing CO2 under Illinois' fertile soils. - The numerous concerns about the safety of this pipeline and storage project.
+These include: - High operating pressure within the pipeline itself. - The fact that CO2 is a hazardous material that can cause asphyxiation to humans, animals, and livestock in the event of a pipeline leak or rupture. - The plume movement of liquified CO2 once stored underground.